Innovation & Entrepreneurship

 In recent years the pressures for firms to innovate have grown tremendously.
 As markets develop over time the combination of sophisticated demand and intense rivalry forces companies to strive harder and harder just to keep pace with competitive dynamics.
 They do this in a broad range of ways, consistently seeking product and process breakthroughs to build or maintain a competitive advantage.
-In this event we examine the broad range of issues which are bringing innovation to the top of the boardroom agenda for many firms.
+In this event, we examine the broad range of issues that are bringing innovation to the top of the boardroom agenda for many firms.

 Because its purpose is to create a customer, a business has two – and only two – functions: marketing and innovation.
 Marketing and innovation produce results; all the rest are ‘costs’.

 A crucial point to make here relates to the distinction which should be made between invention and innovation.
-Invention is the creation of an idea and is typically associated with technology breakthroughs.
-Innovation is the commercialization of ideas and embraces creativity in all elements of the marketing mix, including product, price, communications, distribution channels, employee engagement, back-office systems and the management of intangibles such as the creation of a ‘feel-good’ atmosphere.
+Invention is the creation of an idea and is typically associated with technological breakthroughs.
+Innovation is the commercialization of ideas and embraces creativity in all elements of the strategic marketing mix, including product, price, communications, distribution channels, employee engagement, back-office systems and the management of intangibles such as the creation of a ‘feel-good’ atmosphere.

 Everything provides scope for differentiation if an appropriate market-driven outlook is adopted.
 While invention is often more interesting for research scientists in R&D departments, the compelling evidence is that innovation strategies tend to be more profitable!
-Having noted this, it must be emphasized that a strong creative process and organizational responsiveness are essential to secure innovation success, hence the inclusion of the word ‘entrepreneurship’ in this event’s title.
-As we demonstrate, the trick is to innovate for first-mover advantage, a process which combines speed to market and an ability to build entry barriers as the market develops and becomes more attractive to follower companies.
+Having noted this, it must be emphasized that a strong creative process and organisational responsiveness are essential to secure innovation success, hence the inclusion of the word ‘entrepreneurship’ in this event’s title.
+As we demonstrate, the trick is to innovate for first-mover advantage, a process that combines speed to market and an ability to build entry barriers as the market develops and becomes more attractive to follower companies.

 - Successful innovation is essential for growth and long-term profitability.